craig-sd/san-diego/src/plans/plan.md

 If you want to do a walk I'd recommend parking on 5th street in Del Mar, carefully cross the train tracks, and walk along the tracks south until you get to the path of purple flowers.

+!!!+ warn Stay away from the tracks
+    The train moves quick and is very dangerous.
+Don't spend any time near the tracks.
+Always walk as far from the tracks as you can safely walk on the bluff (drop off).
+Also, be careful of the bluffs because they [crumble](https://www.google.com/search?q=del+mar+bluff+collapse&rlz=1C5CHFA_enUS915US915&sxsrf=ALeKk01Ktn7bhhBHZe-q3EzN0mS5kv6eQw:1627696245555&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiQwpKEmYzyAhWYtJ4KHa_oDdIQ_AUoAnoECAEQBA&biw=2337&bih=1088) fairly often.

 <figure>
   <a href="https://www.reddit.com/r/sandiego/comments/h83lyh/same_great_views_none_of_the_people_del_mar/">
   <img src="https://i.redd.it/as5kmeki1n451.jpg" width="400" />